Bineet-Ratna-Shakya/Hybrid_recommendation_system/README.md

   - **Input Fields**: Allows users to input movie titles and user indices.
   - **Buttons**: Facilitates actions such as generating recommendations and submitting ratings.
   - **Tables**: Displays recommendations and feedback options in an organized manner.

+## Run Guide

+### Files
+1. **`main.py`**:
+   - Contains the full implementation of all functions, including a robust feedback system and comprehensive recommendation features.
+   - Recommended for use as it has the most up-to-date functionality.

+2. **`dashboard.py`**:
+   - Includes a similar set of functionalities but is slightly behind on the feedback system implementation.
+   - Suitable for use, but note that the feedback system may not be as advanced as in `main.py`.

+### Execution
+- To run the program, execute either of the following commands in your terminal:
+  - `python main.py`
+  - `python dashboard.py`

+- Ensure that all necessary dependencies are installed and the required data files are in place before running the scripts.

 # References